Mixture model: Point set registration

 (e.g. combining Student's t-distribution and Watson distribution/Bingham distribution to model spatial positions and axes orientations separately) compare to CPD and TMM, in terms of inherent robustness, accuracy and discriminative capacity.

+Clustering in social science data

+Mixture models are widely used in the social sciences to cluster observational data and identify latent group structure in complex, heterogeneous populations.
+In studies of armed conflict, unsupervised mixture-model-based clustering has been applied to conflict event data to group observations into empirically derived conflict types without relying on predefined categories.
+Such analyses reveal systematic differences across clusters in geographic, demographic, economic and infrastructural characteristics, corresponding to distinct conflict archetypes associated with different population and development profiles.
+This is one of the numerous examples of how mixture models can support data-driven classification in social science research.

 Identifiability

 Identifiability refers to the existence of a unique characterization for any one of the models in the class (family) being considered.
 Estimation procedures may not be well-defined and asymptotic theory may not hold if a model is not identifiable.